 Whether you run a Business-to-Business (B2B) or Business-to-Consumer (B2C) company, your business should use social media to gain brand awareness and generate leads.
 Not all social media platforms should be used the same way though, like the fact that there are unique ideal posting times for each platform.
 All present a specific value if used correctly.

-The graphic below shows the current volume of users for the most popular forms of social media, namely Facebook, YouTube, Instagram, Twitter, Google+ and LinkedIn.
+The most popular forms of social media include Facebook, YouTube, Instagram, Twitter, Google My Business and LinkedIn.
 Let’s take a look at the best ways to use some or all of these to help you maximize your business’ digital presence.

 With more than a quarter of the world’s population on Facebook, your company must have a Facebook profile to allow potential customers to find you.
 But it’s not enough to just complete the bare minimum – the profile should have a well-written “About” section, and a profile picture that coordinates with the cover photo.
 These are the first three things that users will see, so make a good first impression!
 The sizable number of users and posts on Facebook make it hard to get in front of the right users, so after building a strong profile, start boosting posts to your target market.
 This will help generate new leads and grow your following to increase the reach of your organic posts.